armijnhemel/compliance-scripts/copyright-statements/README.md

     $ python3 generate-copyright-list.py -j /tmp/scancode.json -d /tmp/busybox-1.28.0/

 This will print a lot of data on standard out.
-If you want to write it to a file you can redirect it:
+If you want to write it to a file you can supply a parameter:

-    $ python3 generate-copyright-list.py -j /tmp/scancode.json -d /tmp/busybox-1.28.0/ > /tmp/copyrights.txt
+    $ python3 generate-copyright-list.py -j /tmp/scancode.json -d /tmp/busybox-1.28.0/ -o /tmp/copyrights.txt

 The command above will write the results to the file /tmp/copyrights.txt.